Pirates vs. Rays: Betting Trends, Records ATS, Home/Road Splits

 Pirates vs. Rays: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Tampa Bay Rays and Pittsburgh Pirates take the field on Wednesday at 6:40 PM ET.
-Taylor Walls and Carlos Santana have been on a tear in recent games for their respective clubs.
+Randy Arozarena and the Tampa Bay Rays will play Andrew McCutchen and the Pittsburgh Pirates on Thursday at Tropicana Field, at 1:10 PM ET.

-The Rays are favored in this one, at -210, while the underdog Pirates have +170 odds to win.
-The total is 7 runs for the game.
+Bookmakers list the Rays as -190 moneyline favorites, while giving the underdog Pirates +155 moneyline odds to win.
+An 8.5-run total is set in this game.

 Rep your team with officially licensed Pirates gear!
 Head to Fanatics to find jerseys, shirts, and much more.